microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Add buttons

-A standard "X" close button is automatically added next to the title of a teaching tip.
-However, a custom close button can be added to the bottom of a teaching tip by setting the CloseButtonContent property.
+By default, a standard "X" close button is shown next to the title of a teaching tip.
+The Close button can be customized with the CloseButtonContent property, in which case the button is moved to the bottom of the teaching tip.

 **Note: no close button will appear on light-dismiss enabled tips**